AcademySoftwareFoundation/aswf-sample-project/README.md

 ## Project Logo

 If the project has a custom logo, consider providing a vector version of your logo in the repository, preferably in the [Scalable Vector Graphics (SVG)](https://www.w3.org/Graphics/SVG/) format.
 A vector logo is much more flexible than one which has been rasterized to a fixed resolution image file format such as [Portable Network Graphics (PNG)](https://www.w3.org/TR/PNG/).
 The [ASWF Landscape](https://landscape.aswf.io) uses SVG logos to represent notable open source projects in the industry.
+Projects hosted by the ASWF can leverage Linux Foundation Creative Services for developing a logo for the project.

 ## VFX Reference Platform